netidx/netidx/README.md

     directly between publishers and subscribers
   - Message archiving and other services provided by MQTT brokers can be provided by normal publishers, or omitted if they aren't needed
+  - Because it has no central bottlenecks it scales to huge message rates

 For more details see the [netidx book](https://estokes.github.io/netidx-book/)